AnderwanSAM/PythonProjects/README.md

 Andie SAMADOULOUGOU
 The programs in the main branch are very simples.
-The more complex problems are in the others branches and have not been merged
+The more complex problems are in the others branches and have not been merged.

+There are links to online demo in the folders